WHAT IS THIS?

 We are interested in creating better tools for better work.
 We believe this is something important, that is worth learning and doing.

-We believe this means creating better languages, which allow to reason more easily.
+We believe this means creating better languages, which allow reasoning more easily.

-We believe in Domain Specific Languages that allow heterogenous teams to work better together.
+We believe in Domain Specific Languages that allow heterogeneous teams to work better together.